MatthewFKline/kline_python_logging/README.md

 | ERROR  | RED  |
 | CRITICAL  | MAGENTA  |

 As always, license blah blah blah.
 I slapped an MIT license on this, which I think I'm allowed to do?
 Something about Python Software Foundation license?
 Do I have to mention that?
 I used Python.
 Because it's a Python module.
 And I used the Logging module.
 Because, you know, logging.
+Anyways, see the logging module and Python itself for their licenses, this is just ~70 lines of code.

-It's about 70 lines of code.
-Do what you want with it.
+Do what you want with my code.
 Be free.
 Live your life.
 Log to your heart's content, and now with colors.
 May your existence be prosperous.